-In this recipe, the zucchini is coated in a thin batter of flour and egg with a bit of salt, and sauteed on both sides in a lightly greased saute pan.
+In this recipe, the zucchini is coated in a thin batter of flour and egg with a bit of salt and sauteed on both sides in a lightly greased sauté pan.
 This dish takes just a few minutes with a hot pan to make.
-The result is golden brown coins of zucchini that will complement the rest of your Korean dishes, regardless of what you're serving with the meal.
+The result is golden brown coins of zucchini that will complement the rest of your Korean dishes regardless of what you're serving with the meal.

-The fried zucchini is served with soy sauce for dipping, or with other types of dipping sauces.
+The fried zucchini is served with soy sauce for dipping or with other types of dipping sauces.
 For example, the basic Korean dumpling dipping sauce, which contains just soy sauce and vinegar, works extremely well with this zucchini.
-Or, if you prefer something spicier, try spicy Korean dipping sauce, which contains chili pepper flakes, thinly sliced scallions, and garlic.
+Or, if you prefer something spicier, try spicy Korean dipping sauce, which contains chili pepper flakes, thinly sliced scallions and garlic.
 You really can't go wrong with any sauce.

 When choosing zucchini for this recipe, look for smaller, younger vegetables that are firm to the touch when you press gently into them.
-The larger zucchini, although they may look more impressive on your plate due to their sheer size, can tend to be bitter and not as tender as younger squash.
+The larger zucchini, although they may look more impressive on your plate due to their sheer size, tend to be bitter and not as tender as younger squash.

-Korean zucchini, also known as grey squash, may be available at your local Asian market.
+Korean zucchini, also known as gray squash, may be available at your local Asian market.
 If you can't find those, though, you can use any zucchini—just make sure to choose petite, more immature squash.

-- 1 medium-large zucchini, sliced into 1/4 inch coins
+- 1 medium-large zucchini, sliced into 1/4-inch coins

 - 1/2 cup flour